(This page is for the UK. For a US version click here: USA Color Theory)

 Three colours that are evenly spaced around the colour wheel.

 Containing or using only one colour.

 Colour temperature refers to the level of warmth contained within a colour.
 Colours can be categorised as warm or cool.
 Warm and cool colours will contrast well with each other.

-The painting to the right by Erin Hanson uses all warm colours.
+The painting below by Erin Hanson uses all warm colours.
 From dark brown, through every shade of orange and through a variety of yellows, it’s warm colours describe the landscape of the American west.